 What is Consecration and Why Do It?

-On Nov 10th, we will be so honored to receive the Torch of Our Lady of Guadalupe; Father Martin will consecrate our parish, Mary, Mother of the Church Parish to Jesus through Mary.
+On Nov 10th, at our 5pm Vigil Mass, we will be so honored to receive the Torch of Our Lady of Guadalupe; Father Martin will consecrate our parish, Mary, Mother of the Church Parish to Jesus through Mary.
 Consecration means to set time aside or give oneself time for a sacred purpose.

 The consecration is 33 days of gentle reflection on Jesus’ love for us and how His Mother, Mary, directs us to that love.
-We will begin the consecration as a parish on October 9th.
-You can pray the prayers on your own or you can join us in the Chapel after daily mass.
-Consecration of Mary, Mother of the Church Parish will take place on Saturday November 10th at the 5pm Vigil Mass when we will receive the Torch of Our Lady of Guadalupe.
-A beautiful book of Consecration to Jesus Through Mary will be given to all families after all masses the weekend of October 6/7
+We will begin the consecration as a parish on October 8th.
+You can pray the prayers on your own or you can join with Mary, Mother of the Church parish community.
+We will be gathering at 7pm every night at St. Mary Church, Bordentown and after morning mass in Holy Assumption Church, Roebling.
+A beautiful book of Consecration to Jesus through Mary will be given to all families after all masses the weekend of October 6th & 7th at both church sites.

 Begin the 33-Day